Parmjeet S. Randhawa, MD

 Office Phone: 412-647-7646

-The clinical profile of patients with BK virus infection in the renal allograft is defined.
+The clinical profile of patients with BK virus infection in the renal allograft is being defined.
 DNA sequencing of viral strains is being used to define mutations and genomic rearrangements, which may be relevant to the pathogenesis of an extremely refractory interstitial nephritis seen in these individuals.
 Quantitative PCR assays have been developed to measure viral load in biopsy samples and body fluids to better manage the immunosuppression levels in these patients.
-The interplay between host and viral immune factors in this disease is being investigated by DNA microarray technology.
+The interplay between host and viral immune factors in this disease is being investigated by cellular immunology, miRNA and RNAseq techniques.
 Drugs with antiviral activity are being screened in an in-vitro culture model for possible future use in the clinical arena.
 Efforts are underway to develop a mouse model of polyomavirus nephropathy that better mimics human disease than currently available models.

 Anatomic Pathology, Transplantation Pathology, Hepatic Pathology, Renal Pathology